SandraLuengo/StyleComponentsProject/README.md

-## 💅🏻 Styled Component Basic Examples 💅🏻
+## 💅🏻Styled Component Basic Examples💅🏻

 Brief guide on the use of the styled component accompanied by examples.